The Six Wives of Henry VIII (album): Side two

 On "Jane Seymour", Wakeman had difficulty in achieving a satisfactory organ sound with his electronic instruments, so he sought permission to play a pipe organ at a church.
 He approached conductor Guy Protheroe, who suggested for him to enquire at St Giles-without-Cripplegate in Barbican.
 Wakeman later considered the church organ was the wrong instrument to portray Seymour's feeling towards Henry, and said it changed the overall mood of the track to what he originally intended.
 He wanted to avoid portraying strong religious connotations with the organ alone, so he added drums, a Thomas Goff model harpsichord, and Moog synthesizer.
+The original organ recording without the additional instruments was released on Wakeman's compilation release Medium Rare, in 2002.

-At one point during the recording of "Anne Boleyn", Tregurtha produced a tape with a rough mix to which Wakeman listened to on his drive home and felt the ending needed further work.
+At one point during the recording of "Anne Boleyn", Tregurtha produced a tape with a rough mix to which Wakeman listened on his drive home and felt the ending needed further work.
 That night he had a vivid dream where he was in attendance at her execution, when the crowd started to sing the hymn "St. Clement", the tune to the hymn "The Day Thou Gavest, Lord, is Ended".
 Upon waking he realised it was the right ending for the track, despite being written some years later, and recorded a wordless version with piano and female vocals.
 Though E. J. Hopkins is credited on the album, the piece is generally attributed to Reverend Clement Scholefield.
 Wakeman plays a portative organ made in the 1700s with reeds and wooden pipes, giving it a sound that he compared to someone's breath.

 Wakeman wanted "Catherine Parr" to have "a really strong feel on drums, nothing subtle at all", and thought Yes drummer Alan White was best for the track.